MORE-EU/more-edge-analytics/README.md

 &emsp; User can set the arguments for our techniques via parameter file.
 The first line should contain the number of the queries (numOfqueries).
 With more details, the parameters are:

-* **updatedwindowminute** : this variable defines the update frequency of the update window in minutes
+* **updatedwindowminute** : this variable defines the update frequency of the update window in seconds

 * **slidingWindowSize** : this variable defines the size of the sliding window